csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

         int myVar2 = myVar1 + 5;
         ```

-        You can't assume `myVar1` will be 0; it has no value at all until you use an assignment statement.
+        You cannot assume `myVar1` will be 0; it has no value at all until you use an assignment statement.

 - When you create (instantiate) a new object, its instance variables will be assigned specific default values based on their type: